doromboziandras32/Earthquake-visualization/README.md

 OR

-4. Run **app.py** via terminal with the corresponding environtment's python executable
+4. Run **app.py** via terminal with the corresponding environment's python executable

 5. Open the following link after *Dash is running on...* message appears: **[Dash App](http://127.0.0.1:8050/)**